 Innovation Management research

-Explore our research in innovation management, 1 of our areas of expertise in Business and Management
+Explore our work in innovation management as part of our Business and Management research

 Our innovation management research looks at how organisations in low technology and process industries (such as food) can optimise the management of their product and process development.
 For example, the benefits of optimisation can be significant – saving just one penny on the packaging of one food item can save food producers millions of pounds.